Return to First Part of Chapter

 (2) Section 18 of the Statutory Powers Procedure Act does not apply to proceedings under this Act.

 I'd be interested in hearing party's experiences in this respect.

 Case Note: Khanna v Buchanan (Div Ct, 2009) (d) Final Orders

 Failure of a Board to address key evidence from a party, and failure to set out the evidence and calculation grounding the granting of a rent abatement are appealable errors of law justifying the matter being sent back to the Board for re-hearing.
 Reasons must be adequate to allow appellate review.

-The distinction is important as (generally) appeal rights only commence when a "final order" is issued.
-Parties are generally expected to comply with interim Orders (which are almost always procedural) and only raise any problems with them at an appeal of the "final" Order.
+The distinction is important because (generally) appeal rights only commence when a "final order" is issued [Act 210(1)].
+Parties are generally expected to comply with interim Orders and only raise any problems with them at an appeal of the "final" Order.

-The typical orders of the Board are of course such things as termination of tenancy, eviction a tenant, repairs by landlords, and monetary compensation between them [Act s.205(1)].
-The availability of these various orders are mentioned throughout the program in relation to the various forms of landlord and tenant applications that are available.
+The typical Orders of the Board are of course such things as termination of tenancy, eviction a tenant, repairs by landlords, and monetary compensation [Act s.205(1)].
+The availability of these various Orders are mentioned throughout the Legal Guide in relation to the various forms of landlord and tenant applications that are available.
 They are also discussed in more detail above [s.3(g) "Jurisdiction: Remedies" and Ch.16: "Civil Remedies"].

 .
 Conditions on Orders

 There are several ways in which the Board is authorized to place conditions on Orders: